jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 ![](/img/google-cloud-vpn-pfsense-raw-config.png#center)

 More details on each configuration parameter in the [OpenBGPD man page](https://man.openbsd.org/bgpd.conf.5#GLOBAL_CONFIGURATION).
-At this point you can confirm that the tunnel and BGP is working with GCP console.
+At this point, you can confirm that the tunnel and BGP is working with GCP console.

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-up-bgp.png#center)